Cities & Sites

 Al Hoota Cave

-Location of Al Hoota Cave: Al Hoota Cave is a fascinating natural wonder located near the town of Al Hamra
+Al Hoota Cave: Oman’s Enchanting Underground World Al Hoota Cave, located near the historic town of Al Hamra in Oman,

 Bahla.